I don't yet fulfill the eligibility requirements, but soon will — Can I still apply?

 Can I use a dossier service for the reference letters?

 Of course, you can also use a dossier service to have letters of recommendations sent to us.
-It would be preferable if they could upload the dossier at app.ici-berlin.org/lor, but they are also welcome to mail it to application2020(at)ici-berlin.org.
-In any case, please make sure to register yourself first at https://app.ici-berlin.org so that the recommendation(s) can be associated with your dossier.
+It would be preferable if they could upload the dossier at application.ici-berlin.org/lor, but they are also welcome to mail it to application22(at)ici-berlin.org.
+In any case, please make sure to register yourself first at application.ici-berlin.org so that the recommendation(s) can be associated with your dossier.

 What is the deadline for the letters of recommendation?